Ravenbrook/mps/procedure/review.rst

 _`.entry.record`: Record the entry procedure (`.doc.record`_).

-- On GitHub, you can start a comment on the pull request.
+- On GitHub, you SHOULD start a comment on the pull request.

 - Record a the procedure you're following (this one) and the start time.
 Use a permalink_.
 For example::